Peter Burman: Other activities

 He is a member of the Fabric Advisory Committee of St George's Chapel, Windsor Castle, and its Sculpture Committee.

 From 2013 to 2015 he was Chair of the Garden History Society for Scotland.

 He has a special interest in the use of building limes: he founded the Building Limes Forum for the United Kingdom in 1992, and served as its Convenor from 1992 to 2000.

 In February 2015 he was elected Vice-Chair of the Built Environment Forum for Scotland.

 He is a Guardian of the Society for the Protection of Ancient Buildings and chair of SPAB Scotland, and a founding trustee of SAVE Britain's Heritage.

 He is Chairman of the Falkland Stewardship Trust, Chairman of the Falkland Society, and Archivist and Trustee of Hopetoun House.
 In 2016 he was elected Chair of the Falkland Community Council.

 He is a Companion of John Ruskin's Guild of St George, and was elected a Director of the Guild in 2018.

-H is a member of the Vestry of St James, Goldenacre, and a member of the Provincial Buildings Committee of the Scottish Episcopal Church.
+He is a member of the Vestry of St James, Goldenacre, and a member of the Provincial Buildings Committee of the Scottish Episcopal Church.

 In October 2025 he was appointed Patron of the Medieval Kintyre Project.

+In 2026 he was appointed President of the Edinburgh Society of Organists.